youradds/hestiacp-autoconfig-email-discovery/README.md

 1) Each domain needs to have mail. and webmail. subdomains for the domain, and SSL setup for the domain in question.
 2) You are on a Linode server (you can easily modify it for your own server, but a lot of the code is based on linode-cli)
-3) You have linode-cli installed (https://www.linode.com/docs/products/tools/cli/guides/install/).
-Be sure to run linode-cli and configure the API credentials (otherwise it'll just hang, and do nothing!)
+3) You have linode-cli installed (https://www.linode.com/docs/products/tools/cli/guides/install/), **or** are running your own DNS server (with Bind) on the server.
+If using Bind, be sure to update the .cgi script and set my `$dns_type = "local";`.
+If using Linode's DNS, then be sure to run `linode-cli` and configure the API credentials (otherwise it'll just hang, and do nothing!)
-4) If you want to modify, a knowledge of Perl is good (that being said - there is nothing stopping someone from converting this into a bash/PHP/etc script, and just using it as a guide!)
+6) If you want to modify, a knowledge of Perl is good (that being said - there is nothing stopping someone from converting this into a bash/PHP/etc script, and just using it as a guide!)
-5) You need to create a folder called /installer at the root level, and put all these files in it
+7) You need to create a folder called /installer at the root level, and put all these files in it
-6) You need to be logged in as root
+8) You need to be logged in as root
-7) The domain you are adding already has SSL enabled via LetsEncrypt
+9) The domain you are adding already has SSL enabled via LetsEncrypt

 Ok so running it is pretty simple: